Leading Self, Leading Systems

-We draw on the profound and practical thinking of systems theorist, Barry Oshry, and his five decades of research into the nature of human systems and the drivers of human behaviour.
-One of the revelations in Oshry’s work is that many of the problems we believe are primarily personal or interpersonal – “I’m not effective in my role”, “If only I had a better manager (partner/Prime Minister/President) then things would be fine”, “We are not a good team” – are not just personal.
-Context matters too.
-Many of us don’t see our contexts and the power of context to shape consciousness and behaviour.
-This blindness to context increases blame, kills trust, and corrodes potentially supportive and productive relationships.
-We get stuck.
+We draw on the profound and practical thinking of systems theorist Barry Oshry, and his four decades of research into power and powerlessness in human systems.
+One of the revelations in Oshry’s work is that many of the problems we believe are primarily personal or interpersonal – are not just personal: “I’m not effective in my role”, “If only I had better manager (partner/Prime Minister/President) then things would be fine”, “We are not a good team”.
+Context matters.
+The workshop illuminates the power of context and how it shapes perceptions, emotions and behaviour.
+By recognising our blind spots regarding context, we can reduce blame and misunderstandings, foster trust, and cultivate productive relationships.

-This online workshop includes two highly engaging, enjoyable and thought-provoking sessions spaced a week apart to allow you to immediately apply the frameworks and practices in your everyday working life.
+This foundational workshop comprises two highly engaging, enjoyable and thought-provoking sessions spaced one week apart.
+This structure allows you to immediately apply the framework and practices in your everyday work and life.

 What to expect?

-- Online simulation that replicates the leadership contexts within which we work everyday.
-This experiential exercise becomes a platform to explore the nature of context in human systems and its impact on behaviour.
+- Online simulation that replicates the contexts within which you live and work everyday providing a platform to explore the impact of context on relationships and behaviour.

 - Frameworks to help you distinguish more clearly between what is personal and what is systemic.

 - Immediate application of the framework to your situation, raising your awareness of reactive patterns of behaviour that limit your contribution and impact.

 - Increase your awareness of the interplay between self and system.